 Holding the tongs, broil the asparagus for a few minutes while staring at them intently to the point that they may actually become uncomfortable.
-Every couple of minutes remove the baking dish from the oven and quickly rearrange the pieces with the tongs and returning them to the oven.
-This way, all the stalks will face the flame from all sides as they broil turning a lovely scorched and umbrous shade of green with just a few hints of char at the extremities.
+Every couple of minutes remove the baking dish from the oven and quickly rearrange the pieces with the tongs and then return them to the oven.
+This ensures the stalks will face the flame from all sides as they broil turning a lovely scorched and umbrous shade of green with just a few hints of char at the extremities.

 * Fig vinegar can also be delightful.

 * California’s Vella’s Dry-Aged Jack Cheese is a great local alternative to Parmigiano Reggiano.
 The California asparagus season runs from late April through the end of June.